 Over the past 10 years, rainfall distribution has changed in Conselice, in the north of Italy.
 A region that typically has plenty of available water has found itself struggling during recent summers.
 Irrigation, which has never been a cornerstone of local agriculture, has become a necessity.

-In 2012, corn yield in this area was very low due to the severe drought summer season, achieving an average of only 0.7 t/ha.
+In 2012, corn yield in this area was very low due to the severe drought summer season, achieving in some farms an average of only 0.7 t/ha.

 Alessandro Petitoni and his family are acutely aware of this.
-Petitoni and his family have managed La Speranza farm since 1990.
-The farm, founded … Full Article »
+Petitoni and his family have managed La Speranza farm since 1990. … Full Article »

 Erasmus students, through the University of Almería, recently had the opportunity to visit the Monsanto Vegetable Research Centre in El Ejido (Almería, Spain), where they toured the site’s vegetable research operations.